 - Use of natural materials textures, patterns and colours

 - Improved natural and artificial lighting

-- Internal and external views onto nature
+- Internal and external views of nature

 - Air quality, toxin levels and ventilation